 Wipe your iPhone by going to Settings > General > Reset > Erase All Contents and Settings, then enter your passcode and confirm the process.
 Wait for the erasure to complete, and then set up the iPhone as a new device.

-How to protect your iPhone from malware in future
+How to protect your iPhone from malware

-Update iOS regularly.
+Update iOS or iPadOS regularly.
 We recommend not jailbreaking, and if you do, you need to be especially careful about the software you install and the sources you download it from.
 And be careful of 'social engineering' attacks - don't open links if you're unsure where they come from.

 You may also want to invest in antivirus for your iPhone.
-If you already have antivirus for your Mac, the chances are it has an app for iPhone included in your subscription.
+If you already have antivirus for your Mac, the chances are good that it has an app for iPhone included in your subscription.
 Our recommendation for iPhone would be Bitdefender.